stat545ubc-2021/mda-Kyle-Amaral/mda-Milestone-2.md

 of the small and large tumors only, and added the total area mean as an additional piece of information to compare between the two tumor diagnoses.

+For commits and pushes that were made for this milestone, I used a new branch, but when going to merch the two branches on github it was not letting me.
+It stated I had a conflict error and it did not allow me to correct this conflict.
+I noticed this started happening in the first milestone when I removed the figure folder and then just reknit it to bring it back.
+So for this milestone I had to to push the assignment directly to the main branch since I could figure out how to correct that error.